Invitation from the President

 - Perinatal and postnatal exposures to environmental chemicals

 - Assessing pregnancy risk of immunomodulators

-The Education Committee, chaired by Caren Villano, has developed two exciting Education Courses pertaining to immune system development and juvenile toxicology.
-In addition, the Education Committee has organized a Lunch and Learn Mini Course on ovarian assessment.
+The Education Committee, chaired by Caren Villano, has developed three exciting Education Courses pertaining to immune system development, juvenile toxicology, and ovarian assessment.
+The Education Courses will take place on Thursdays throughout the month of July.

 Our Annual Meeting provides us with the opportunity to promote our shared vision and scientific identity as researchers focused on the causes, manifestations, intervention, and prevention of birth defects, both structural and functional.
 It is also a celebration of our scientific diversity as a Society of clinicians, scientists, and science policy regulators from academic, industrial, and government sectors, and an opportunity to bring a truly multidisciplinary perspective to important and emerging scientific issues.
-There is no better occasion to learn about the latest developments in birth defects research, to interact with scientists whom you have not yet met, and to network with old friends and colleagues.
-I look forward to seeing you in Charleston and hearing about your latest activities!
+We hope you will join us online for what promises to be an informative and engaging virtual meeting, and please consider inviting those who would have been unable to travel to Charleston due to budget restrictions!